zoltansepsy/sui-marbella-hackathon-tuco/ZKLOGIN_IMPLEMENTATION.md

 ## Overview

-The zkLogin feature has been successfully integrated into the TaskinPool platform.
+The zkLogin feature has been successfully integrated into the Gignova platform.
 Users can now authenticate with their Google account and interact with the Sui blockchain without needing a traditional wallet extension.

 ## What Was Implemented